allegro/bigflow/docs/project_structure_and_build.md

 `project_setup.py` is the build script for the project.
 It turns the `project_package` into a `.whl` package.
 It's based on the standard Python tool — [setuptool](https://packaging.python.org/key_projects/#setuptools).

-There is also the special variable — `PROJECT_NAME` inside `project_setup.py`.
-In the example project, it is `PROJECT_NAME = 'project_package'`.
-It tells BigFlow CLI which package inside the `project_dir` is the main package with your processing logic and workflows.

 You can put your tests into the `test` package.
 The `bigflow build-package` command runs tests automatically, before trying to build the package.